dmd-program/dmd-100/topics/open_design.md

 # Open design

-The distinct features of open design as defined on Page 55 of Open Design Now!:
+The distinct features of open design as defined on Page 55 of _Open Design Now!_:

-## Access

-## Blueprints

-## Derivatives

-## Exclusivity

-## Means of production

-## Manufacturing process

-## Potential

-The main difference between open design and more traditional "Closed-door" or "Black-box" styles of design is that the process is transparent.
+**Access** to open design is made _available_, _sharable_, and _licensed_ under open access terms.
+For access to be open, it cannot be _concealed_, _protected_, or _licensed_ under a fee or payment structure.
 For instance, Apple, Inc. is highly secretive about projects until they are released to the public.
 The Linux OS project is a good example of a Transparent-box design, where development and functionality is exposed.
+Open design helps others contribute by using _common digital notation language_ to specify **blueprints **and plans.

+_**Example here**_

+The use of _proprietary_ notation language for specification does not contribute to openness.
+Open design is _reconfigurable_ and _extendable_ enabling **derivatives**, whereas design that is not open is _black-boxed_ or _fixed_, preventing derivatives from being possible.

+_**Example here**_

+Open design is _reproducible_ and **not exclusive** or _limited to a finite series_.
+In contrast, _one-offs_ are not compatible with open design.

+_**Example here**_

+Open design can be fabricated by commercial, off-the-shelf, multi-purpose machines giving everyone a **means of production**.
+If the design must be fabricated by a skilled artisan or if it requires custom built machines or moulds, then it is not open.

+_**example here**_

+The **manufacturing process** of open design is subject to distributed and scalable production.
+A _centrally controlled_ and _preset batch production_ process is not open design.
+Open design has _generative_ qualities giving it whereas closed design does not have this potential, and is _close-ended_.

 ## Democratic design